 Pinot Noir tends to have low sugar content with approximately 3.4 grams of carbs.
 Opt for a Burgundy or virtually any old world Pinot Noir as they tend to be lower in carbs.
 It also has plenty of other health benefits as Pinot Noir contains one of the highest resveratrol levels.

 If you prefer white wine, Chardonnay is an excellent choice.
 It has an average of just 3.2 grams of carbs and is one of the driest white wines.
+Make sure you are using the right type of wine glass for the best effect!

 For German wine lovers, a dry Riesling is perfect for the keto diet.
 The wine will have a low residual sugar content (and thus few carbs), and they also tend to have an alcohol concentration of around 12.5 percent.